-- Understand Billy Graham's unique role in the civil rights movement of the 1950s and 1960s. - Explain Billy Graham's efforts for racial equality abroad, especially in South Africa. - Explain Graham's motivation, as well as the motivation of fellow Christians, in working toward racial equality. - Analyze primary source documents relating to Graham's role in the civil rights movement.
+- Describe Billy Graham's unique role in the civil rights movement of the 1950s and 1960s in the United States. - Explain Billy Graham's efforts for racial equality abroad, especially in South Africa. - Give an overview of Billy Graham's motivation in working toward racial equality. - Read and understand primary source documents relating to Billy Graham's role in the civil rights movement.